Undergraduate Program FAQ

 A: Starting in Fall 2020, a by examination option for COMP 110 will be offered.
 Students who have taken a comparable programming course at another institution can receive COMP 110 credit by sitting for this exam.
 More information is available here.

 Students transferring to UNC may receive transfer credit for COMP courses by using the standard transfer request process.
 Computer science courses almost always require a request for re-evaluation and require that you submit the syllabus for the course as well as the assignments (not the solutions).
-The process requires the evaluation of the course by the Director of Undergraduate Studies and faculty that teach the course.
+The process requires the evaluation of the course by the department.
 You, therefore, should assume that this is not an immediate process.
+Inquiries about transfer credits and whether or not a course is likely to be successfully reevaluated for a specific UNC course should be made to Prof. David Stotts.

 Q: I took an AP Computer Science in high school.
 Can I get credit for COMP 110 or 401?